 Complete Guide To The Jinhae Cherry Blossom Festival

-Spring has finally arrived and the whole country of South Korea seems to be undergoing a transformation!
-Everywhere in the country, you can see an ocean of white cherry blossoms, however the most spectacular place to see them must be the city of Jinhae on the southern tip of the Peninsula!
-Each year, the town holds the famous Jinhae Cherry Blossom Festival dedicated to the precious trees.
+Spring has finally arrived, and the transformation of South Korea is in full swing!
+The country is awash in an ocean of white cherry blossoms, with Jinhae on the southern tip of the Peninsula being the most spectacular place to see them.
+Each year, the town celebrates the beautiful trees with the famous Jinhae Cherry Blossom Festival.

 Do I Need Tickets To Visit the Jinhae Cherry Blossom Festival?

 No!
 There is no admission fee and you don’t need to purchase tickets in advance.
 However, for those who don’t have a car, it might be better to take advantage of the many bus tours heading down to Jinhae from